People often struggle to join the dots between their spending choices and the fact that they are broke.

 Opened the fridge and the food all gone

-The Escape Artist has previously solved The Obesity Crisis so LunchMoney doesn’t need to reinvent the wheel here.
+Fortunately, I have previously solved The Obesity Crisis so LunchMoney doesn’t need to reinvent the wheel here.
 Its easy to shed fat by eating natural food.
-LunchMoney just needs to take ownership and change his diet.
+LunchMoney just needs to take ownership and change his diet and his habits.
 He could reduce his grocery bill whilst eating healthier with a low-carb paleo diet and by eliminating food waste.

 Obesity and sedentary lifestyles are ticking time bombs for our bodies and, without some changes, LunchMoney is heading for back and knee problems not to mention Type 2 diabetes and a host of other nasties.